digst/cloud/design.md

 #### Access Management
 The Public Data Sharing use case combined with the specifc need to identify consumers of the DMI data is not covered by excisting asscess management at SIT.

-**[API Keys]** Public Data Sharing is supported by a platform service for management of API keys.
+**[API Keys]** Public Data Sharing is supported by a GovCloud platform service for management of API keys.

-Specifically DMI establishes processes for unboarding data consumers and SIT provides a back-end service to store API keys and contact information.
+Specifically the GovCloud consumer establishes processes for unboarding data consumers and SIT provides a back-end service to store API keys and contact information.

 The API Key management should be generic and be used for all application sharing public data with private business and people.